 Starting with vSphere 8.0 Update 1, you can use the Virtual Infrastructure Management API which introduced a new way of accessing and using the vSphere Web Services.
 That is, you can now use the JSON data format over HTTP and create REST-like requests to the vSphere Web Services.
 Use the Virtual Infrastructure API or the vSphere Web Services API to create a cluster.
-For more information about how to authenticate and use the Virtual Infrastructure Management API, see the vSphere Web Services SDK Programming Guide, An Introduction to vSphere APIs, and Getting Started with vSphere APIs documentation.
-You can also check the Virtual Infrastructure JSON API reference documentation at https://developer.vmware.com/apis/vi-json/latest/.
+For more information about how to authenticate and use the Virtual Infrastructure Management API, see the vSphere Web Services SDK Programming Guide.

-You can use the POST https://<vcenter_ip_address_or_fqdn> /sdk/vim25/<release_number>/ Folder/<moID>/CreateClusterEx request and submit the name of the cluster and a ClusterConfigSpecEx data object in the request body.
+You can call the Folder.CreateClusterEx (createClusterEx) method and pass as arguments the name for the new cluster and a ClusterConfigSpecEx data object.
 In the data object, among other properties, you can specify the desired state for the cluster.
 The desiredSoftwareSpec property in the ComputeResourceConfigSpec data object contains the desired software specification for the cluster.
 This property is available for applications using the vSphere Web Services API of version 7.0 and later.
 You can create a DesiredSoftwareSpec data object and specify the base image that must be applied on the cluster with the baseImageSpec property.
-Optionally, you can specify a vendor add-on to be added to the software specification with the vendorAddonSpec property.
+Optionally, you can specify a vendor add-on to be added to the software specification with the vendorAddOnSpec property.